Accenture/mercury-composable/guides/CHAPTER-4.md

 ### Metadata for each flow instance

 For each flow instance, the state machine in the "model" namespace provides the following metadata that you can use in the input/output data mapping.
-For example, you can set this for an exceptional handler to log additional information.
+For example, you can set this for an exception handler to log additional information.

 | Type             | Keyword          | Comment                                    |